gtonra89/Artifical-intelligence-Playfair-Cipher-Project-/README.md

 augmented with auxiliary data structures to reduce access times to O(1).
 For example, the letter ‘A’ has a Unicode decimal value of 65.
 Thus, an int array called rowIndices could store the matrix row of a char val at rowIndices[val – 65].
-The same principle can be used for columns… The encryption / decryption process works on diagraphs as follows:
+The same principle can be used for columns… The encryption / decryption process works on diagraphs as follows:</p>
 <br><br>
 <img src="https://github.com/gtonra89/Artifical-intelligence-Playfair-Cipher-Project-/blob/master/ScreenshotAI.png" align="middle"/>
 <br><br>
 <img src="https://github.com/gtonra89/Artifical-intelligence-Playfair-Cipher-Project-/blob/master/ScreenshotAI1.png" align="middle"/>
 <br><br>
-The Playfair Cipher suffers from the following three basic weaknesses that can be exploited to break the cipher, even with a pen and paper:
+<p>The Playfair Cipher suffers from the following three basic weaknesses that can be exploited to break the cipher, even with a pen and paper:
 1. Repeated plain-text digrams will create repeated cipher-text digrams.
 2. Digram frequency counts can reveal the most frequently occurring English digrams.
 3. The most frequently occurring cipher-text letters are likely to be near the most frequent